ra1028/Carbon/README.md

 All elements are made up of components, and it can be animated by diffing update.
 `UIView`, `UIViewController`, and its subclasses are laid out with edge constraints by default.
 Other classes can also be rendered as `Content` by implementing `layout` function to component.

+You can declare fixed size component by implementing `referenceSize(in bounds: CGRect) -> CGSize?`.
-The value returned by `referenceSize` is used as the size of component on the list UI.
+Returned `CGSize` value is used to the size of component on the list UI.
 Note that UITableView ignores width.
-If returning `nil`, it falls back to default such as `UITableView.rowHeight` or `UICollectionViewFlowLayout.itemSize`.
+If returning `nil`, it falls back to default value such as `UITableView.rowHeight` or `UICollectionViewFlowLayout.itemSize` defined in `Adapter`.
-Therefore, automatic sizing can also be used.
+Returns `nil` by default, it works as automatic sizing.

 Definition below is the simplest implementation.